All Episodes

 And he doesn't care the impact on the country of all this.

-The worse the better, the more chaos the better.
+The more chaos, the better.

 Obama's got a chip on his shoulder about this country.

-Far left radicals have a real problem about the unjust immorality that has always been this country.
+He and all of his friends, administration buddies, and so forth, far-left radicals have a real problem about the unjust immorality that has always been this country.

-Now, Obama, give it an example.
+Now, Obama, give an example.

-There will never be a level Playing field.
+There will never be a level playing field.

 It cannot be mandated.